JuliaLang/PackageCompiler.jl/README.md

   juliaprog             Julia program to compile cprog                 C program to compile (required only when
-                        building an executable; if not provided a minimal standard program is used) builddir              build directory, either absolute or relative to the Julia program directory (default:
+                        building an executable; if not provided a minimal driver program is used) builddir              build directory, either absolute or relative to the Julia program directory (default:
                         "builddir")